abramhindle/dbn-bitmap-to-pcm-blog-post/README.md

 relatively simple features or reduced representations of data, such as re-sizing a bitmap or down-sampling audio, and used that raw data as features instead of more complicated summaries.
-Gregory used short time fourier transforms (STFTs) to describe the input audio.
+Gregory used short time Fourier transforms (STFTs) to describe the input audio.
 I decided not to use audio as input, I wanted to associate video frame with audio.